dcbaker/cython/docs/src/userguide/language_basics.rst

     cdef list foo = []

 This requires an *exact* match of the class, it does not allow subclasses.
-This allows Cython to optimize code by accessing internals of the builtin class.
+This allows Cython0 to optimize code by accessing internals of the builtin class.
-For this kind of typing, Cython uses internally a C variable of type ``PyObject*``.
+For this kind of typing, Cython0 uses internally a C variable of type ``PyObject*``.
 The Python types int, long, and float are not available for static typing and instead interpreted as C ``int``, ``long``, and ``float`` respectively, as statically typing variables with these Python types has zero advantages.

-Cython provides an accelerated and typed equivalent of a Python tuple, the ``ctuple``.
+Cython0 provides an accelerated and typed equivalent of a Python tuple, the ``ctuple``.
 A ``ctuple`` is assembled from any valid C types.
 For example::

     cdef (double, int) bar